Egypt

 The Canaries

-December/January 2004/5: Sri Lanka
+Sri Lanka

-It was a fantastic and highly successful journey in central and eastern Europe - we saw 202 species in July.
-White-backed Woodpecker, Eurasian Three-toed Woodpecker and all the other European woodpeckers, Saker Falcon, Long-legged Buzzard, Eastern Imperial Eagle, Spotted Nutcracker, Eurasian Pygmy Owl, Great Bustard, Greenish Warbler, Aquatic Warbler, Moustached Warbler and River Warbler, Red-breasted Flycatcher, Common Rock Thrush, Alpine Accentor and Lesser Grey Shrike, plus Wild Boar, Elk, Alpine Marmot and European Bison!
+This was a fantastic and highly successful journey in central and eastern Europe - we saw 202 species in July.
+White-backed Woodpecker, Eurasian Three-toed Woodpecker and all the other available European woodpeckers, Saker Falcon, Long-legged Buzzard, Eastern Imperial Eagle, Spotted Nutcracker, Eurasian Pygmy Owl, Great Bustard, Greenish Warbler, Aquatic Warbler, Moustached Warbler and River Warbler, Red-breasted Flycatcher, Common Rock Thrush, Alpine Accentor and Lesser Grey Shrike, plus Wild Boar, Elk, Alpine Marmot and European Bison!

 Peru

-There was more mega-diversity in the Neotropics - 533 species were seen.
+More mega-diversity in the Neotropics - 533 species were seen.
 Pelagic, desert, Andes, Amazon.
 Big highlights included Humboldt Penguin, Andean Condor, Inca Tern, Andean Cock-of-the-rock, Sword-billed Hummingbird and Giant Hummingbird, Pavonine Quetzal, Lyre-tailed Nightjar, Giant Conebill and White-bellied Cinclodes.

 Spain

-It was a near rerun of our 1999 trip, but this time we focused on just two areas - Extremadura and the Coto Donana.
+This was a near rerun of our 1999 trip, but this time we focused on just two areas - Extremadura and the Coto Doñana.
 We added in the Sierra de Gredos as an extra, and with distinctly variable weather, the differences were striking!
 Star birds: Red-knobbed Coot, Marbled Duck, Spanish Imperial Eagle, Western Orphean Warbler and Bonelli's Warbler, Western Reef Heron and the best-looking raptor of all time!

 Brasil